open-craft/openedx-completion-aggregator/.github/PULL_REQUEST_TEMPLATE.md

 **Post merge:**
 - [ ] Create a tag
-- [ ] Check new version is pushed to PyPi after tag-triggered build is finished.
+- [ ] Check new version is pushed to PyPI after tag-triggered build is finished.
 - [ ] Delete working branch (if not needed anymore)